-- a.
+a.
 Insert two characters each for the degrees, minutes, and seconds of the latitude of the site named in the TRANSMITTER ANTENNA LOCATION (XAL) field.
 Insert leading zeros for degrees, minutes, and seconds as required.
 Seconds shall be provided whenever possible; however, if it is impracticable to obtain the exact seconds, insert the closest seconds available.
 Coordinates will be referenced to the World Geodetic System Code 84/North American Datum 83.
-If another system code is used the type and reason will be entered in the supplementary remarks section. - b.
-Leave this field blank if: - (1) The site named in the TRANSMITTER ANTENNA LOCATION (XAL) field is an area, see Section 9.8.2, paragraph 22.c.(2) for which coordinates cannot be applied, e.g., Chicago District; or, - (2) If non geographical data are used, e.g., AIRCRAFT. - c.
-For a station aboard a Geostationary satellite, insert 000000N. - d.
-For a station aboard a Non-geostationary satellite or a Deep Space vehicle, leave this field blank. - e.
-Insert N for North or S for South latitude in the last space as applicable.
+If another system code is used the type and reason will be entered in the supplementary remarks section.

+(1) The site named in the TRANSMITTER ANTENNA LOCATION (XAL) field is an area, see Section 9.8.2, paragraph 22.c.(2) for which coordinates cannot be applied, e.g., Chicago District; or, c.
+For a station aboard a Geostationary satellite, insert 000000N.